The way consumers find local businesses is changing faster than most business owners realize. Understanding where it's heading helps you prepare.

 Where it's going

 Voice and conversational interfaces expand.
-As smart speakers improve and AI gets integrated into cars and devices, voice-based local discovery will grow.
+As AI gets integrated into cars, phones, smart speakers, and search boxes, voice-based local discovery will grow.

 Personalization increases.
 AI systems will learn user preferences and factor them into recommendations.
 "Best plumber" will become "best plumber for someone like you."

 Real-time factors matter more.
-AI will incorporate dynamic signals like current availability, wait times, and recent reviews more fluidly than traditional search.
+AI will incorporate dynamic signals like current availability, pricing, wait times, photos, and recent reviews more fluidly than traditional search.

 "Reputation signals consolidate.
 AI systems will get better at synthesizing information across platforms, making cross-platform consistency even more important."